-SCDHHS is responsible for oversight of the RN care coordinators, who monitor the person centered service plan, which includes asking the participant/responsible party about the unauthorized use of restrictive interventions.
+SCDHHS is responsible for oversight of the care coordinators, who monitor the person centered service plan, which includes asking the participant/RP about the unauthorized use of restrictive interventions.

 The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.